You Can’t Do Eet.

 So puh-lease – enough fake outrage.
 The fact that she looks 45, is covered in arbitrary tatts (including “Damn I’m good” over one boob), is a child of divorce, was married for just one year before a divorce of her own – all these things tell me that her unappealing body is the least of her psychological scars.

-On this unforgiving open stage, Elle stands beside Rob, like the last bowling pin in a rack, while Rob starts to “sing” – and I nearly lose my shit.
+On this unforgiving open stage, Elle stands beside Rob, like the last bowling pin in a rack, while Rob starts to “sing” – and I nearly spat milk through my nose.
 Accompanied by a 9-piece string section and poor young Takeru on piano, Rob takes the first verse and ululates like a mating gibbon, putting so much false vibrato in his voice I thought he was kidding at first, like a Monty Python bit.
 But through our frozen smiles, we realize he’s serious.
 He can hold a note, yes, but what’s with the impersonation of a speckled warbler?
 Truly, Movie Maniacs, it’s laughable, made all the more cringey because the crowd is unsure of how to react.
-Well, as a musician, I’m telling you – feel free to lose your shit.
+Well, as a musician, I’m telling you – feel free to spit milk through your nose.